Houston County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: Your arraignment is typically scheduled within a few weeks of your arrest.
-The date and time will be on your citation.
+- When it happens: Typically within a few weeks of your arrest.
+The exact date and time will be on your citation.

-- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-It's crucial to request this at your arraignment.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney.
+The court will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings